lineball/server/src/test/groovy/lineball/server/domain/FirstMove.md

 # First player make his first move

 ## Narrative:
-As a player who start game
+As a player who starts game
 I want to make first move
 So that current game position changes